 Additionally, the student must be unable to obtain on-campus employment, or the pay available from on-campus employment is insufficient to meet the student’s financial needs.

-If you or someone you know is interested in coming to the U.S. to pursue educational studies, contact the Law Office of Alison Yew today for a free case evaluation.
+If you or someone you know is interested in coming to the U.S. to pursue educational studies, contact the Law Office of Alison Yew today for a case evaluation.
 Our San Jose Student Visa Attorney can help you!